 This certificate is given as a completion credential.
 Any student successfully completing the four courses is eligible for the certificate.
 Some students might complete the certificate while enrolled in their current programs, while others may be admitted to UFV for the purpose of taking the certificate.

-New students should apply to the Arts Studies program path.
+New students should apply to Qualifying Studies.
 Students will be

-required to meet the admissions requirements for Arts Studies, as well as meet
+required to meet the admissions requirements for the university, as well as meet

 the individual course prerequisites.